spmzt/manrsctl/README.md

 - `1:500` - advertise only to upstreams
 - `1:600` - set no_export when advertising to upstreams
 - `1:2X00` - set local_preference to X00

+**Note**: We are only using large communities to support 4-Byte ASN.

 ### Usages